agotliber/CH3_project/README.md

 ### 1. Data Preparation
 In this initial phase, we reconstructed the datasets required for training and validating our model, adhering closely to the methodology outlined in the paper.
 The core datasets utilized include gene expression and methylation level data from patients with BRCA and LUAD conditions, coupled with essential human genome, CpG locations, and gene locations data.
-Leveraging this raw information, we generated four data files:
+Leveraging this raw information, we generated four data files, their structure is demonstrated in the image below:

 1. Sequences Centered around Each CpG Site
 2. Distances between CpG Sites and Genes